Razaimam45/razaimam45.github.io/_pages/includes/pub.md

   <b>Raza Imam</b>, Muhammad Huzaifa<sup>#</sup>, Mohammed El-Amine Azz.
   (MIUA 2023) <a href="https://github.com/Muhammad-Huzaifaa/Defensive_Diffusion">code</a>

-- <font color="red">TLDR;</font> In this work, we introduced a defensive diffusion technique as an adversarial purifier to eliminate adversarial noise introduced by attackers in the original image.
-By utilizing the denoising capabilities of the diffusion model, we employ a reverse diffusion process to effectively eliminate the adversarial noise from the attack sample, resulting in a cleaner image that is then fed into the ViT blocks.
+- <font color="red">TLDR;</font> We introduced a defensive diffusion technique as an adversarial purifier to eliminate adversarial noise introduced by attackers in the original image.
 Extensive experiments conducted on a publicly available Tuberculosis X-ray dataset validate the computational efficiency and improved robustness achieved by our proposed architecture.
 </div>
 </div>